-- \\ The Trend Analysis numbers for the SDHP Safety Assurance Program are only for safety audits that were conducted.
+The Trend Analysis numbers for the SDHP Safety Assurance Program are only for safety audits that were conducted.
 The numbers do not include non-audit resolutions.
-The below numbers include non-audit resolutions for the 5 year period. - 2013: 46 safety audits, 20 non-audit resolutions, Total 66. - 2014: 211 safety audits, 125 non-audit resolutions, Total 336. - 2015: 313 safety audits, 165 non-audit resolutions, Total 478. - 2016: 213 safety audits, 79 non-audit resolutions, Total 292. - 2017: 189 safety audits, 67 non-audit resolutions, Total 256
+The below numbers include non-audit resolutions for the 5 year period.

 New Entrants to the SDHP Safety Assurance Program have been consistent over the past five years with no significant increases or decreases.
-The increase in safety audits in 2015 and a portion of 2016 was largely due to catching up past due carriers from the backlog that existed when the program began in late 2013, and due to the change from the 18 month to 12 month requirement to conduct safety audits for new entrants after October 1, 2013.
-Based on previous data and with no known events, business, or circumstances that would alter the trend, the SDHP Safety Assurance Program anticipates the number of new entrants and safety audits will be consistent over the three year CVSP period from FY2019 through FY2021.
+Based on previous data and with no known events, business, or circumstances that would alter the trend, the SDHP Safety Assurance Program anticipates the number of new entrants and safety audits will be consistent over the three year CVSP period from FY2022 through FY2025.

-Activity Plan for FY 2019 - 2021: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2022 - 2024: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.